MicrosoftDocs/defender-docs/defender-office-365/safe-attachments-about.md

 > - [Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](safe-attachments-for-spo-odfb-teams-about.md).
 > - [Safe Documents in Microsoft 365 E5](safe-documents-in-e5-plus-security-about.md)

+> [!TIP]
+> Simplify *Microsoft Defender for Office 365* (MDO) deployment with our setup guide.
+Protect against email, link, and collaboration threats.
+Configure policies, access reports, and automate investigations.
+Features include Safe Links, Safe Attachments, and more.
+Login credentials are required.
+Microsoft 365 advanced deployment guides are available for unauthenticated users on setup.cloud.microsoft.
+Anyone, from potential Microsoft clients to partners and IT admins, may access the guides and use them freely (Login credentials are not required).
 ## Safe Attachments policy settings

 This section describes the settings in Safe Attachments policies: